NativeScript/plugins/packages/email/README.md

 You can use this plugin to compose an e-mail, have the user edit the draft manually, and send it.

-> Note that this plugin depends on the default mail app.
+> **Note:** This plugin depends on the default mail app.
 If you want a fallback to a third party client app like Gmail or Outlook, then check for availability, and if not available use a solution like [the Social Share plugin](https://github.com/tjvantoll/nativescript-social-share).

 ```cli
 ns plugin add @nativescript/email